← Back to AI Xens Home

 Principle 5: Limiting Use, Disclosure, and Retention

 Personal information is used and disclosed only for the purposes for which it was collected, except with consent or as required by law.
 We retain information only as long as necessary to fulfill the identified purposes.
+Analytical records are retained for 12 months; operational records for 90 days.

 Principle 6: Accuracy